Improvised fighting vehicle: Technicals

 Typically a civilian or military non-combat vehicle, modified to provide an offensive capability.
-It is usually an open-backed civilian pickup truck or 4x4 on which is mounted a recoilless rifle, a machine gun, a light anti-aircraft gun, or another relatively small weapons system.
+It is usually an open-backed civilian pickup truck or 4x4 on which is mounted a machine gun, a light anti-aircraft gun, recoilless rifle, rotary cannon, anti-tank weapon, anti-tank gun, anti-tank guided missile, mortar, multiple rocket launcher, rocket pods salvaged from downed attack helicopters or other relatively small weapons system along with optional add-ons like improvised vehicle armour.

 The term "technical" used to describe such a vehicle appears to have originated in Somalia.
 The name is thought to have derived from use by the Red Cross there who were often forced to bribe local militias or be the victim of robbery and attacks.
 The money used for the bribe was then written off as "technical expenses".
 They are also known as battlewagons and gunwagons.

 Among irregular armies, often centered around the perceived strength and charisma of warlords, the prestige power of technicals is strong.
 According to one article, "The Technical is the most significant symbol of power in southern Somalia.
 It is a small truck with large tripod machine guns mounted on the back.
 A warlord's power is measured by how many of these vehicles he has."